Fall in love with autumn in Scotland and find out why it’s a perfect time for visiting Scottish cities and the countryside.

 With the smaller amount of tourists, the places that are usually booked well in advance in the summer months, now have better availability.
 It’s also way cheaper.
 You can find some great deals for Scottish retreats or romantic Highlands gateways.
 Check here for prices and availability.

-#3 Scotland is covered in the beautiful shades of gold
+#3 Scotland is covered in beautiful shades of gold

-The grass on the moors turns red, the leaves on the trees are of shades of yellow and orange.
-You can find plenty of great autumn walks in Scotland to enjoy the warm colours of nature.
+The grass on the moors turns red, and the leaves on the trees are in shades of yellow and orange.
+You can find plenty of great autumn walks in Scotland to enjoy the warm colors of nature.

 #4 There are no midges

-The annoying little creatures are in the peak hatching season during summer months in Scotland.
+The annoying little creatures, midges, are in the peak hatching season during the summer months in Scotland.
 Luckily when the colder and windier days arrive, they are gone!
-Autumn is the best time to visit Scotland to avoid midges!
+Autumn is the best time to visit Scotland to avoid midges.

 Darker nights and shorter days give more possibilities to see the Northern Lights in Scotland.
 Check the best tips to see Aurora here.